 My Choice: Low Carb Lifestyle and Intermittent Fasting

 As I said, I’ve done the low carb and low sugar thing before, and I lost 75 pounds doing it.
 It was a guarantee that each week, I would lose weight.
 However, it was a complete elimination diet, medically supervised, but deprived me of eating pretty much everything.
-It also cost me a small fortune as it wasn’t covered by Provincial health care.
+It also cost me a small fortune as Provincial health care did not cover it.

-I was so desperate to get my weight loss back on track; I was considering going back to a diet I hated.
-Instead I focussed on finding a weight loss program that works for me.
+So when I found myself putting weight back on, I was so desperate to get my weight loss goals back on track; I was considering going back to a diet I hated.

 What makes this the perfect diet program for me?

-I am not a medical professional or a nutritionist, so this is MY opinion as to what makes the perfect diet for ME.
-I have 75-100lbs of total weight to lose.
-This is not a quick and easy challenge but a complete transformation that requires changes in my lifestyle, my mental thinking, my physical body and my ability to do this FOREVER, especially after I have reached my goal.
+I am not a medical professional or a nutritionist, so this is MY opinion about what makes the perfect diet for ME.
+I have 75-100lbs of total weight to lose, which is not a quick and easy challenge but a complete transformation that requires changes in my lifestyle, mental thinking, physical body, and ability to do this FOREVER, especially after I have reached my goal.

 What is the Perfect Weight Loss Program?

 It took me a long time to get here.
-The mental space where I know exactly what I want and hot to get it.
+The mental space where I know what I want and how to get it.
 Here are MY criteria for the perfect weight loss program:

 - Doctor supervised with regular wellness and weight check-ins